vespene-io/_old_vespene/docs/source/setup.rst

 lives in /etc/vespene.
 These setup scripts will be configuring some settings in /etc/vespene with your choices.
 There are some defaults that ship with the application (like :ref:`plugins`) that are completely skipped by this setup process, and you'll want to read up on those later once you have things working.
-You'll get Vespene with a minimal plugin configuration that should work for leaning the tool, but that you might want to customize later.
+You'll get Vespene with a minimal plugin configuration that should work for learning the tool, but that you might want to customize later.

 Unless you wish to re-run these scripts, you won't be editing this setup script again.